shnkar007/SankarVedagiri/README.md

 About Sankar Vedagiri:

   I'm Sankar Vedagiri.
-I have over 20 years of experience in IT.
+I have over 22 years of experience in IT.
 I am a technology enthusiast.
 I have worked with leading integrators in different capacities such as developer, tech lead, architect, engineering manager, trainer and have client facing experience in the US with fortune 100 clients in the banking and healthcare domains.
 I am passionate about learning new technologies and sharing the knowledge.
 I am currently into  corporate training,consulting, creating training videos and content.
+I speak in meetups like Madras JUG(Java User Group).

 I will be posting technical blogs and code examples on